 Figure 5 - Data Set Menu in Zendesk

-Like any high-level tool, Reports are the most useful when reviewed regularly.
+Like any high-level tool, Zendesk Reports is most useful when reviewed regularly.
 Building a resolution time report and ticket backlog report, then integrating them into a weekly meeting or performance review, is a recommended best practice.
 You can also get insight into how your Zendesk is running by viewing data in the Reporting dashboard.
 The Reporting dashboard shows data about your ticket volume and management, community activity, and agent performance.
 It also enables you to compare key ticket metrics within your Zendesk, and further compare your Zendesk to industry averages.

 Figure 6 - Resolution Time Report

 The Next 24 Hours